bfidatadigipres/transcoding/README.md

 These scripts are run from Ubuntu 20.04LTS installed server and rely upon various Linux command line programmes.
 The scripts are not designed to be run from the command line, but via cron scheduling (see next section for more details).
 As a result there is no built in help command, so please refer to this README and the script comments for information about script functionality.

-These include: flock, md5sum, grep, cat, echo, ls, rm, touch, basename, dirname, find, and date.
+Linux dependencies include: flock, md5sum, grep, cat, echo, ls, rm, touch, basename, dirname, find, and date.
 You can find out more about these by running the manual (man flock) or by calling the help page (flock --help).

 Open source softwares are used from Media Area and FFmpeg.
-Please follow the links below to find out more:
+Please follow the links below to find out more about installation and operation:
 MediaConch - https://mediaarea.net/mediaconch
 MediaInfo - https://mediaarea.net/mediainfo
 FFmpeg - http://ffmpeg.org/